Adaptive Numerical Solution of Kadanoff-Baym Equations

 \subsubsection{Memory truncation}

 The clustering decomposition principle~\cite{Weinberg_1995} ensures that at a large-enough time separation of the physical operators, any $n$-point function factorizes.
 In terms of \textit{connected} 2-point functions this has the signature of an exponential or power-law \textit{decay} in the relative-time direction (s.
 Appendix \ref{app:wigner}), for massive and massless fields, respectively~\cite{Banks_2008}.
 This principle should hold for any stable, long-lived state, an example being thermalised systems \cite{berges_cox} described by a Gibbs ensemble.
-This effect is similarly present in physical systems connected to some kind of reservoir (e.g. as in open quantum systems \cite{lappe2021non} or quantum impurity systems described by dynamical mean-field theory \cite{schuler2018truncating}), the VIDE can be approximated by a Volterra \textit{delay}-integro-differential equation with \myEq{ z(t) = \mint{t-\tau}{t}{s} K\sbs{t, s, y(s)}, } where $\tau$ is some cut-off time.
+This effect is similarly present in physical systems connected to some kind of reservoir (e.g. as in open quantum systems \cite{lappe2021non} or quantum impurity systems described by dynamical mean-field theory \cite{schuler2018truncating}).
+The VIDE can hence often be approximated by a Volterra \textit{delay}-integro-differential equation with \myEq{ z(t) = \mint{t-\tau}{t}{s} K\sbs{t, s, y(s)}, } where $\tau$ is some cut-off time.
 This is rooted in the fact that the physical Green functions in such systems display long-time decay and thus

 Since one bottleneck when solving KB equations is in the evaluation of the integrals, introducing a cut-off time can dramatically reduce the computational complexity from $\mathcal{O}\left(n^2 k(n)\right)$ to $\mathcal{O}\left(n^2 k(N_\tau)\right)$ where $n$ denotes the number of time-steps, $N_\tau$ the number of time points in the interval $[t-\tau, t]$ and $k$ is the complexity of integrating the kernel as a function of the number of required time points.
 Moreover, these grid points can then also be excluded from future time evolution, which further reduces the overall complexity to $\mathcal{O}\left(n N_\tau k(N_\tau)\right)$.
-This point and its relation to the generalized Kadanoff-Baym ansatz \cite{Schluenzen2019} are taken up again in our discussion of the Fermi-Hubbard model (cf. Section \ref{subsubsec:fermi-hubbard} and Fig.\ \ref{fig:fermi_hubbard_example_two_times}).
+This point and its relation to the generalised Kadanoff-Baym ansatz \cite{Schluenzen2019} are taken up again in our discussion of the Fermi-Hubbard model (cf. Section \ref{subsubsec:fermi-hubbard} and Fig.\ \ref{fig:fermi_hubbard_example_two_times}).

 The sensitivity of the algorithm to values off the two-time diagonal can be explicitly adjusted via the parameter \texttt{atol}, irrespective of the nature of the decay of the Green functions away from the diagonal.
 For rapid (exponential) decay, e.g. in a driven system, a given value of this parameter will lead to a small number of grid points.
 For slow (algebraic) decay, the same tolerances will result in a larger number of grid points.